Ensuring safe, responsible development at Graeser & Olive in Creve Coeur, MO

 Mostly a recap of concerns brought forward in the previous P&Z meeting.
 Worth mentioning that Jason Jaggi (city staff) noted that after studies are completed the applicant may need to file a new P&Z application and complete the city/staff review process again.

-Link to P&Z session minutes and audio recording
+Session minutes and audio recording

-Meeting Summary
+Summary

 Our Take

-We were encouraged by the comments and questions raised by residents, city staff, and the Planning and Zoning Commission members during this session.
+We were encouraged by the comments and questions raised by residents, city staff, and the P&Z Commission members.
 It was clear that P&Z/staff echoed many of the concerns that residents expressed.
-These included the very high density of the proposed 4-story 168-unit apartment building, the significant traffic implications this project would have on our neighborhood, the lack of setback of the building on Graeser, the adequacy of the proposed parking capacity, issue with traffic flow within the parking lot site, impact on Ladue Schools, water management, height/mass of building, and more.
-It is especially worth notating that P&Z member, Mr. Wang, specified that he’d like to see the amount of dwelling units cut by approximately half.
+These included the very high density of the proposed 4-story 168-unit apartment building, significant traffic implications, lack of setback on Graeser, adequacy of proposed parking capacity, traffic flow within the parking lot, impact on Ladue Schools, water management, height/mass of building, and more.